What is HazCom GHS?

 If you are a manufacturer, supplier or a user of chemicals big changes are ahead!
 Soon, if not already, you will be required to comply with new laws, regulations or directives for the classification and labeling of hazardous materials.
 The timelines for compliance are short.

-Products regulated under the transportation of dangerous goods
+Products regulated under the transportation of dangerous goods (Changes already completed in USA)

 So not only will systems be harmonized from country to country, they will be harmonized from sector to sector (consumer, transport and workplace) within each country.
 In the United States alone it is estimated that 5 million workplaces will be affected, with training required for more than 40 million workers.
 A similar, if not larger impact, can be expected in Europe.